-Virginia Medicaid Long Term Care Eligibility
+Virginia Medicaid Long Term Care Eligibility in 2023

 Virginia Long Term Care

 Programs for 2023:

 - Elderly and Disabled with Consumer Direction (EDCD)

 - Waiver Intellectual Disabilities/Mental Retardation (ID/MR)

 - Individual and Family Developmental Disabilities (DD) Support Waiver